 Erosion Control: 2 to 3 times a year we put old hay down the “alley way” for erosion control.

 Vet Day: You do not need to be here for this annual spring event.
 As instructed by their owners, all individual horses get their vaccinations, Coggins blood drawn, teeth checked, sheath cleaned, etc. One visit by a team of vets means less cost for boarders who would have to schedule separate appointments otherwise.
 Spring vaccinations, regular deworming (rotating schedule), eye care, hoof care/abscesses, applying medicine and shots are typical treatments on Vet Day.

 Minerals: Perma-Guard added for fly control, vitamin supplements in the water tank, and salt blocks are provided in the dry lot.

 Feeding PG: the official recommendation is 2% of dry weight of their food.
-I usually give Sahib anywhere from 3/4 to a full cup in his grain.
-And he’s getting 2 full scoops of grain daily.
-Been doing this for almost 20 years, and he’s still here.
+3/4 to a full cup in grain.